wp-plugins/postman-smtp/readme.txt

 * Make sure that your Sender Email Address is the same account that you use to create the Google Client ID or Microsoft Application.
 * Maybe you sent an e-mail with the wrong Sender Email Address one too many times.
 Delete the Google Client ID or Microsoft Application, and start over.
 * Maybe you sent an e-mail with a new user before logging in to the web.
 Login to the webmail, checks for errors, and try again.
 * Maybe you refreshed the Client Secret but Postman still has the old one.
-Make sure your Client ID and Client Secret in Postman match whatever is shown in the Developer Console of your provider.
+Make sure your Client ID and Client Secret in Postman match the values shown in the Developer Console of your provider.
 * If all else fails, delete your Google Client ID or Microsoft Application and start over

 = Could not open socket =